openAgile/CommitStream.Web/doc/api.md

 > https://commitstream.v1host.com/api/48bf06cb-9b84-4700-9325-2df87b93e227/commits/tags/versionone/workitem?numbers=S-00001,S-00002,S-00003&apiKey=db479bc8-bb3b-48de-ac05-fd5c8c0a089f

-## Example Single-Workitem Query with cURL
+## Sample Single-Workitem Query with cURL

 Here's a sample from my local development copy of CommitStream.
 I'm doing this with the popular [cURL](http://curl.haxx.se/) command line tool and [python](https://www.python.org/) to format the JSON, but you can use any HTTP client library you'd like.
 You can even just try it out in the web browser at first.